‘Harambee!’ Program Embodies Museum’s Mission of Educating Children on Racial Equity

-Harambee, which consistently attracts about 100 guests each week, is a feature of NMAAHC’s Early Childhood Education Initiative (ECEI), a program with a mission of introducing children to topics that uplift positive identity development and explore what is fair and unfair – the foundation for recognizing social inequities and knowing how to stand up for yourself and others.
+Harambee (the Swahili word for “all pull together”) consistently attracts about 100 guests each week and is a feature of NMAAHC’s Early Childhood Education Initiative (ECEI).
+The program's mission is to introduce children to topics that promote positive identity development and explore what is fair and unfair.
+To give them a foundation for recognizing social inequities and tools for how to stand up for themselves and others.
 The ECEI is also committed to allowing children to creatively express themselves and find joy in culture, both their own and others.
 The Harambee program works to achieve these goals.

 Harambee is one of the many activities included in the ECEI.
 In total, the initiative’s programming has reached 15,000 children and caregivers, more than 500 of whom have attended a Harambee event.

-Though it is targeted toward 3-5-year-old children, the hour-long Harambee session allows kids of all ages to experiment with drums and other percussion instruments while making their voices heard through song.
+Though it targets 3-5-year-old children, the hourlong Harambee session allows kids of all ages to experiment with drums and other percussion instruments while making their voices heard through song.
 But Ras D believes Harambee is about more than just the music.

-The museum will host its remaining summer Harambee programs on August 1 and August 8 starting at 11 a.m. in the second floor interactive gallery and on August 18 at 1 p.m. in the theater.
+The museum will host its remaining summer Harambee programs on Aug.
+1 and Aug.
+8 starting at 11 a.m. in the second-floor interactive gallery and on Aug.
+18 at 1 p.m. in the theater.
 For more on the Early Childhood Education Initiative, please contact NMAAHCearlychildhood@si.edu.